What is the California Homeowner Bill of Rights (HBOR)?

 - Restriction on dual track foreclosure: Mortgage servicers are restricted from advancing the foreclosure process if the homeowner is working on securing a loan modification from services like the Mortgage Boston service.
 When a homeowner completes an application for a loan modification, the foreclosure process is essentially paused until the complete application has been fully reviewed.

 - Guaranteed single point of contact: Homeowners are guaranteed a single point of contact as they navigate the system and try to keep their homes – a person or team at the bank who knows the facts of their case, has their paperwork and can get them a decision about their application for a loan modification.
+Borrowers with credit challenges like collections, charge-offs and other credit blemishes that could disqualify them for a conventional loan are still eligible for fha loans, says Gary May, a senior loan officer with embrace home loans in Frederick, MD.

 - Verification of documents: Lenders that record and file multiple unverified documents will be subject to a civil penalty of up to $7,500 per loan in an action brought by a civil prosecutor.
 Lenders who are in violation are also subject to enforcement by licensing agencies, including the Department of Corporations, the Department of Real Estate and the Department of Financial Institutions.